Translated by Kayoko Windle

 Finally, after you've conquered the stairs, you'll see Konpiragu Shrine.
 Standing quietly in a deserted location, it gives the atmosphere of this area an extra touch.

-What's more, if you go through the shrine, you'll find a silent residential area, a scene common in Japan.
-As you keep wandering you'll overhear the sweet sounds of kids' lively voice or their parents chatting.
+Go past the shrine to find a peaceful residential area, a scene common in Japan.
+As you keep wandering you'll overhear the sounds of kids' speaking loudly or their parents chatting.

 It's rare in the Tokyo area for a hill to overlook the city like this.
-You might feel sentimental imagining the day to day lives of each house you can see, and experience a sense of accomplishment, looking over the scenery after conquering the climb.
+Sit back and contemplate here, while imaging the lives of the people in each house, you can experience a sense of accomplishment, looking over the scenery after conquering the climb.

-It may not be the number one spot for sightseeing, but it's a peaceful Japanese city view with a wonderful sense of nature in Seiseki Sakuragaoka.
+Off the beaten path, Seiseki Sakuragoka is a peaceful Japanese town with a slower pace of life and beautiful outdoor scenery.
 Even if you're not familiar with the works of Studio Ghibli, it's still a delightful place for a stroll.